 ACS clinicians work to understand each child, identify their individual needs and strengths, and actively advocate for the child and their family by linking them to appropriate clinical services and educational resources.
 Our goal is to disrupt the school-to-prison pipeline by providing the professional mental health services children need to improve their long-term health and well-being.
 We do this by providing children and families with access to direct, no-cost mental health care and assistance navigating the juvenile justice and child welfare systems.

-ACS clinicians conduct same-day emergency mental health and substance use evaluations and comprehensive diagnostic evaluations of court-involved youth.
-Our clinicians conduct in-depth interviews with the child and family, gather school and health records, and prepare a detailed report of their findings for the Juvenile Court.
-The report tells the story of the child and family in a new way, taking into account the many facets of the child’s life and their unique circumstances.
-A careful and detailed formulation is developed, incorporating family history, the child’s developmental background, their school performance over time, and a full review of their medical and mental health history.
-This formulation informs a list of thoughtful and individualized recommendations intended to target the specific needs of the child and their family.
+ACS clinicians conduct comprehensive diagnostic evaluations and same-day emergency mental health and substance use evaluations of youth involved in the Juvenile Court.
+Our clinicians conduct in-depth interviews with the child and family, gather school and medical records, consult with their providers and educators, and prepare a comprehensive report of their findings.
+The report tells the story of the child and family in a new way, considering the many facets of the child’s life and their unique circumstances.
+A detailed formulation is developed, which informs a list of thoughtful and individualized recommendations intended to target the specific needs of the child and their family.

 - Dealing with anger and conflict resolution